 How to Make Buttermilk

-You can make homemade buttermilk by simply mixing 1/3 cup milk + 2 tsp lemon juice or white vinegar.
+You can make homemade buttermilk by simply mixing 1/3 cup milk + 2 teaspoon lemon juice or white vinegar.
 Let sit for 5 minutes until it curdles.
 Stir when ready to use.

 Makes 4 pieces